openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept.md

 * Retrieve all **concept attribute** subresources of a **concept** resource by target_concept_uuid.
 Returns a `404 Not Found` status if a concept attribute not exists.
 If the user isnot logged in to perform this action, a `401 Unauthorized` status returned.

-### List concept attribute by its UUID and parent concept UUID.
+## List concept attribute by its UUID and parent concept UUID.

+> List concept attribute by its UUID and parent concept UUID

 ```shell
 GET /concept/:target_concept_uuid/attribute/:target_concept_attribute_uuid